Her Story: Janice Bryant Howroyd – Built For Success | Dr. Willie Jolley

-Dr. Willie Jolley’s principle to win BIG today is “Her Story: Janice Bryant Howroyd – Built For Success”
+Dr. Willie Jolley’s principle to win BIG today is “Her Story: Ketanji Brown Jackson – “I Might Be The First, But I Will Not Be The Last!”

-Today I want to continue to celebrate Women’s History Month with a friend of mine, Janice Bryant Howard.
-She was on my SiriusXM show and is on my podcast.
-And you gotta hear this interview because she came from North Carolina in a small little town.
-She doesn’t even say it was a big enough to be called a city.
-And it was a town where people did labor and the factories, and she came and went to North Carolina A&T. She loves A&T. And then she went to visit her sister in California.
-And she started a small company in the back of a carpet store.
-Or a small company that was a staffing company, but that staffing company has become the number one staffing company in America.
+We’ve been celebrating women’s History Month and the day we want to celebrate Judge Ketanji Brown Jackson, the first woman to serve as a justice of the Supreme Court of the United States of America.
+Ohh, this is such an exciting time because she has made a commitment to excellence.

-She’s a multimillionaire, a billion dollar industry, a billion dollar business that she built.
-Janice Bryant.
-Howard, my dear friend.
+I love something she said.
+She said it has taken 232 years and 115 prayer appointments for a black woman to be selected to serve on the Supreme Court of The United States.
+But we made it, she said.
+We made it all and I will not be the last, she said.

 Go get a free chapter from the book at JollyMarriage.com and if you wanna give a great marriage gift to a newly married couple, I recommend you give them the gift that will help them stay married.